abbyazari/abbyazari.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
 This page includes highlighted publications.
-You can find the full list at my <a href="https://scholar.google.com/citations?hl=en&user=UdcGQbYAAAAJ"> Google Scholar.</a>
+You can find the full list of published works at <a href="https://scholar.google.com/citations?hl=en&user=UdcGQbYAAAAJ"> Google Scholar.</a>

 ## Current manuscripts under review: